CSS-Tricks/conferences/site/conferences/2019-refresh-groningen.md

 byline: Design & front-end development in Groningen
 ---

 We love to bring people together and share knowledge.
-After a succesful first conference about design & front-end development in Groningen, we are pleased to accounce our second edition.
+After a succesful first conference about design & front-end development in Groningen, we are pleased to announce our second edition.